Wind turbine: Disadvantages

-Wind turbines can be very large, reaching over 260 m tall and with blades 110 m long, and people have often complained about their visual impact.
+Wind turbines can be very large, reaching over 260 m tall with blades 110 m long, and people have often complained about their visual impact.

-Environmental impact of wind power includes effect on wildlife, but can be mitigated if proper monitoring and mitigation strategies are implemented.
-Thousands of birds, including rare species, have been killed by the blades of wind turbines, though wind turbines contribute relatively insignificantly to anthropogenic avian mortality.
-Wind farms and nuclear power plants are responsible for between 0.3 and 0.4 bird deaths per gigawatt-hour (GWh) of electricity while fossil fueled power stations are responsible for about 5.2 fatalities per GWh.
-In 2009, for every bird killed by a wind turbine in the US, nearly 500,000 were killed by cats and another 500,000 by buildings.
-In comparison, conventional coal fired generators contribute significantly more to bird mortality, by incineration when caught in updrafts of smoke stacks and by poisoning with emissions byproducts (including particulates and heavy metals downwind of flue gases).
-Further, marine life is affected by water intakes of steam turbine cooling towers (heat exchangers) for nuclear and fossil fuel generators, by coal dust deposits in marine ecosystems (e.g. damaging Australia's Great Barrier Reef) and by water acidification from combustion monoxides.
+Environmental impact of wind power includes effect on wildlife, but can be mitigated if proper strategies are implemented.
+Thousands of birds, including rare species, have been killed by the blades of wind turbines, though wind turbines contribute relatively insignificantly to anthropogenic avian mortality (birds killed by humans).
+Wind farms and nuclear power plants are responsible for between 0.3 and 0.4 bird deaths per gigawatt-hour (GWh) of electricity while fossil fuel power stations are responsible for about 5.2 fatalities per GWh.
+In comparison, conventional coal-fired generators contribute significantly more to bird mortality.
+A study on recorded bird populations in the United States from 2000 to 2020 found the presence of wind turbines had no significant effect on bird population numbers.

 Energy harnessed by wind turbines is variable, and is not a "dispatchable" source of power; its availability is based on whether the wind is blowing, not whether electricity is needed.
 Turbines can be placed on ridges or bluffs to maximize the access of wind they have, but this also limits the locations where they can be placed.
 In this way, wind energy is not a particularly reliable source of energy.
 However, it can form part of the energy mix, which also includes power from other sources.
-Notably, the relative available output from wind and solar sources is often inversely proportional (balancing).
 Technology is also being developed to store excess energy, which can then make up for any deficits in supplies.

+Wind turbines have blinking lights that warn aircraft, to avoid collisions.
+Residents living near windfarms, especially those in rural areas, have complained that the blinking lights are a bothersome form of light pollution.
+A light mitigation approach involves Aircraft Detection Lighting Systems (ADLSs) by which the lights are turned on, only when the ADLS's radar detects aircraft within thresholds of altitude and distance.